thornboo/hitsz-connect-verge/README.md

 2. Install dependencies:

-It is strongly recommended to use a virtual environment in this project.
+It is strongly recommended to use a virtual environment.
 You can create a virtual environment by running:

 ```bash
 python -m venv venv